FOR IMMEDIATE RELEASE

 Details about the program – including how to select a Medal of Honor recipient, where to send letters, and the deadlines for submissions – may be found on Stange’s website, www.janinestange.com/moh.

 “The National Medal of Honor Museum Foundation is excited to partner with Janine on this memorable project.
-In addition to honoring the most heroic among us, one of the main goals of the museum is to reinforce the patriotic bonds that bring us together.
-The Medal of Honor Mail Call is a tangible way to bring civilians and service members together to celebrate the values that unite us,” said Joe Daniels, President and CEO of the NMOHMF.
+In addition to honoring the most heroic among us, one of the main goals of the Museum is to reinforce the patriotic bonds that bring us together.
+The Medal of Honor Mail Call is a tangible way to bring civilians and service members together to celebrate the values that unite us,” said James Connors, President and CEO of the NMOHMF.

 About the Museum: The National Medal of Honor Museum will provide an unrivaled visitor experience with state-of-the-art permanent, interactive experiences and rotating exhibitions.
-Serving as a national landmark – and located in America’s heartland – the Museum will illustrate the historical thread of sacrifice, patriotism and courage that runs through all U.S. military service members, past and present.
-The National Medal of Honor Museum will also include an education center aimed at character development in our nation’s youth.
-A critical part of the museum’s mission will be to use the stories of Medal of Honor recipients to inspire young people and motivate them to be their best selves.
+Serving as a national landmark – and located in America’s heartland, Arlington, TX – the Museum will illustrate the historical thread of sacrifice, patriotism and courage that runs through all U.S. military service members, past and present.
+The National Medal of Honor Museum will also include a Leadership Institute and Education Center aimed at character development for Americans of all ages.
+A critical part of the museum’s mission will be to use the stories of Medal of Honor recipients to inspire people and motivate them to be their best selves.

-A National Monument in Washington, D.C., will commemorate the service and sacrifice of the bravest and most decorated members of the U.S. Armed Forces.
-To be located in the nation’s capital, it will give all Americans the opportunity to reflect on the courage and patriotism that safeguard freedom and democracy.
+A National Medal of Honor Monument in Washington, D.C., will commemorate the service and sacrifice of the bravest and most decorated members of the U.S. Armed Forces.
+The monument give all Americans the opportunity to reflect on the courage and patriotism that safeguard freedom and democracy.